NALHN Staff information during COVID-19

 Staff MUST undertake a RAT at the commencement of any symptoms

 - (Symptoms include runny or blocked nose, sore throat, aches and pains, cough, feeling more tired than usual, headache, loss of or change in taste and smell, loss of appetite or nausea, vomiting or diarrhoea, (less than 4 times per day), fever or temperature above 37.5 degrees Celsius, shakes or shivers, dizziness or light-headedness, mild shortness of breath when walking briskly, upstairs or coughing)

-If the RAT is positive, you are deemed to be COVID-positive.
+If the RAT is positive, you are deemed to be COVID-positive:

-- You will no longer require a follow-up PCR.
+You do not require a follow-up PCR.

 If the RAT is negative (and you have symptoms)

 - Report to your line manager and refer to the NALHN Staff COVID-19 testing and surveillance table (PDF) for requirements.

 - Staff should ask their line manager for RAT and PCR tests